JUNE 11-13, 2025 | 8AM - 12PM MT

 Hillary Crow, MA, CCC-SLP is a Speech-Language Pathologist, an educator and author, and the founder and owner of Crow Autism & Speech Therapy Consulting Services, Inc. As an Autistic individual herself, Hillary brings both professional expertise and lived experience to her work and commitment to neurodiversity-affirming practices.
 In addition to providing direct speech-language therapy services to clients of all ages, she frequently collaborates with other Autistic and otherwise-neurodivergent individuals to publish on topics related to neuroaffirming care and speak at agency, state, and national events.
 Hillary is also the secretary on the board of directors for the Infant Development Association of California (IDA), and she recently contributed as a subject matter expert to the creation of ASHA’s updated Autism and Autism Spectrum Disorder Practice Portal.
 When Hillary is not working, she loves playing/reading/singing/dancing with her daughter, playing boardgames with her husband, snuggling her extra fluffy ginger cat named Tiger Lily, reading, dreaming of Scotland (she is a bonafide caledonophile), and looking up etymologies of words and origins of idioms— because she is a word nerd in both her professional and personal lives.

-Hanna Bertilsdotter Rosqvist, PhD
+Hanna Bertilsdotter Rosqvist (she/her), PhD

 Professor